natashaclerkin/singularartistsMS1/README.md

 - [GitHub](https://www.github.com/)
     - The project used **GitHub** to host my code that was created and pushed from GitPod.
 - [Balsamiq](https://balsamiq.com/)
-    - I used **Balsamiq**, the rapid low-fidelity UI wireframing tool during the prototyping phase to structure the website and it's content following best UX practices.
+    - I used **Balsamiq**, the rapid low-fidelity UI wireframing tool during the prototyping phase to structure the website and its content following best UX practices.
 - [Photoshop](https://www.photoshop.com)
     - I created the text segment of the company logo using the image graphics editor **Photoshop** so the website/company name would be visible to the user upon landing on the site.
 - [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools)